School Holds Early Graduation Ceremony So Dying Mom Could See Her Daughter Graduate

 Make sure you have a box of tissues nearby for this one.

-Yuttana Jaowattana/ShutterstockBack in January, when Montana mom Carol Grant was diagnosed with stage four pancreatic cancer, she knew the prognosis wasn’t good.
+Yuttana Jaowattana/ShutterstockBack in January of 2017, when Montana mom Carol Grant was diagnosed with stage four pancreatic cancer, she knew the prognosis wasn’t good.
 But when things took a turn for the worse, she figured there was little chance she would make her daughter’s high school graduation.

 In April, Grant was moved to hospice.
 Because they couldn’t do anything more for her, doctors took her off all treatment except pain medication, according to her YouCaring crowdfunding page.